9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

-The PS5 ships with 825 GB of raw NAND, but the operating system, firmware, and system files eat 158 GB of that.
-What’s left: 667 GB of usable space.
+The original PS5 gives you 667 GB of usable space once the operating system takes its cut of the 825 GB drive.
+The PS5 Slim nets about 842 GB, and even the PS5 Pro’s 2 TB works out to roughly 1.86 TB usable.
 Call of Duty alone can exceed 150 GB.
 Baldur’s Gate 3 clocks in at 122 GB.
 Red Dead Redemption 2 sits at 117 GB.
 Three games and the drive is half full.
 Load up five AAA titles and there’s barely room to breathe.

 That math forces a brutal rotation.
 Download, play, delete, repeat.
 Re-download when you want to revisit something.
 With average fiber speeds around 100 Mbps in US households, a 100 GB game takes roughly 2 hours to download.
 Multiply that by every revisit, and the time wasted adds up fast.
 According to GamesRadar, storage limitations are consistently the most-cited frustration among PS5 owners surveyed across multiple reader polls.